dianalomelin/data_science/project_ranfortraff.md

 ### 5. Model Fitting
 We implemented and compared the following models:
-1. Decision Tree (our implementation)
-2. Decision Tree from Scikit-learn
+1. Decision Tree from Scikit-learn
-To align the Scikit-learn model DecisionTreeClassifier to our model we used the following parameter: criterion='entropy'
-3. Random Forest (our implementation)
-4. Random Forest from Scikit-learn
+2. Random Forest from Scikit-learn
-To resemble our implementation, we set the following parameters to Scikit-learn RandomForestClassifier: bootstrap=True, criterion='entropy', oob_score = True
+We set the following parameters to Scikit-learn RandomForestClassifier: bootstrap=True, criterion='entropy', oob_score = True